Advanced-Programming-1401/Fourth-Assignment-Netflix/README.md

     - `viewFavorites`: Shows the list of the favorite movies of the user.
     - `getRecommendations`: Gives the list of the user's recommended movies.
 Returns this list as an arraylist.
 9. Commit your changes, push your commits to your own fork on Github, and create a pull request to merge your chenges to the `main` branch of your own fork on Github.
+10. Write a report.
+Your report should contain UML diagram for each class.

 ## Notes
 - The code provided in this repository gives you a template to work with and build your project.
 You are allowed to: